OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 When an app is installed, the Teams client parses the manifest file to determine needed information like the name of your app and the URL where the services are located.

-- To configure your app, navigate to the Microsoft Teams Toolkit tab in Visual Studio Code.
+- To configure your app, navigate to the `appPackage/manifest.source.json` file and edit the manifest.
-- Go to Manifest Editor in the sidebar menu to edit the manifest.json of your Teams app.
+- To validate your manifest file, click `Validate manifest file` in the sidebar menu.
 - The toolkit will automatically update the app registration data accordingly during app side-loading and publish.

 ### Preview your app on your local/remote dev environment